mazoni/android-navigation-view/README.md

 ## Overview

 In app navigation using drawers has become a standard way to navigate through applications, and there are a lot of libraries that help you build the drawer layout experience, although I didn't found any library that would help the developer to build the menu itself.

-We always need to create a listview, an adapter to it, a class to store the data about the menu item and that's why I've created this library.
+There is always a need to create a listview, an adapter to it, a class to store the data about the menu item and that's why I've created this library.
 To facilitate how to easily implement a menu to your app allowing you to do any customization to layouts or list view while decreasing the developer work by A LOT.

 ## Usage